-A race at the Glen always bears a kind of magic; something seldom seen elsewhere.
-That has a 10-year old boy, on visit from Australia and bearing the looks of a future rock-star, take a Scottish preschool girl by the hand; and gaze at those endless eyes that serve as headlights on Becnel’s deep blue Firebird.
+A race at the Glen always bears some kind of magic; a pass or a slide that is seldom witnessed elsewhere.
+Some undefinable beauty that has a 10-year old boy, on visit from Australia and bearing the looks of a future rock-star, take a Scottish preschool girl by the hand; and gaze at those endless eyes that serve as headlights on Becnel’s deep blue Firebird.
 Convincing old Mike that he hears the boy whisper something along the lines of: “The devil inside, the devil inside, every single one of us the devil inside.”

 And the girl, already stoic as a diva by far her elder: “I… I come from Detroit city.
 I… I’m hard to satisfy.”

-It was the magic that made the Glen enjoy a half decent stuffed grid for its round of the Trans-Am series.
+It was that kind of magic that made the Glen enjoy a half decent stuffed grid for its round of the Trans-Am series.

 How would attrition be?